toddlerCoder007/StockV2/lesson.md

 Create a `MyComponent` component and import into `App.js`

+> Instructors may refer to `code/my-app/src/MyComponent.js` for code sample

 ### Activity (10 mins)

 Create a `TodoItem` component in the `./src` folder and import it into `App.js`.
 Use the JSX learned in this section to create the component.

+> Instructors may refer to `code/my-app/src/App.js` for code sample

 ## Part 3 - JSX Rules and Features